Performances of Carnatic music: Modern concerts

 Every December, the city of Chennai in India has its six-week-long Music Season, which has been described as the world's largest cultural event.
 The Music Season was started in 1927, to mark the opening of the Madras Music Academy.
 It used to be a traditional month-long Carnatic music festival, but since then it has also diversified into dance and drama, as well as non-Carnatic art forms.

 The music season in Chennai is in the month of Margashira - Marghazhi in Tamil and comes to an end with the festival of Makara Shankrati or Pongal.

 The cultural hub of Karnataka, Mysore - Bangalore region celebrates its Music Season known as Ramnavami Music Festival for a period of 45 days.
-Unlike the Madras Season which are held in closed auditoriums, the Ramanavami Music Festival is mostly held in Open Air Aoditoriums.
+Unlike the Madras Season which are held in closed auditoriums, the Ramanavami Music Festival is mostly held in Open Air Auditoriums.
 The pleasant Chaitra - month of Kannada Calendar and evening showers make up the event much more celebrous.
 In Mysore, the concerts are held in Shri Bidaram Krishnappa Mandira and Jaganmohana Palace.
 Apart from these, many other smaller sabhas in Bangalore, Mysore, Hassan, Shimoga and Chikmagalur also conduct concerts in this festive season.